 Alamos received a positive decision on the Environmental Impact Assessment for Ağı Dağı and requires a land use permit, GSM permit and operation permit before mine construction can begin.
 Alamos expects a 36 month development timeline for the project but their current focus is on completing the permitting and development at the nearby Kirazli project.
 The objective is to utilize cash flows from Kirazli to help fund the development of Ağı Dağı.

 Within 60 days of the commencement of commercial production at Ağı Dağı, Sandstorm will receive a production bonus of $6 million.
-The bonus is payable by Newmont Mining who assumed the obligation when they acquired Fronteer Gold in 2011.
+The bonus is payable by Newmont Corporation who assumed the obligation when they acquired Fronteer Gold in 2011.

 A Feasibility Study was completed in 2017 and demonstrated positive economics.
 Highlights include:

 - After-tax NPV of $298 million at an 8% discount rate and an after tax IRR of 39% using gold and silver price assumptions of $1,250 and $16 per ounce respectively.